History of Northern Nigeria

-The history of Northern Nigeria covers the history of the region form pre-historic times to the modern period of Northern Nigerian state.
+The history of Northern Nigeria covers the history of the region from pre-historic times to the modern period of Northern Nigerian state.

 Pre-History

 The Nok culture, an ancient culture dominated most of what is now Northern Nigeria in pre historic times, its legacy in the form of terracotta statues and megaliths have been discovered in Sokoto, Kano, Birinin Kudu, Nok and Zaria.
 The Kwatarkwashi culture, a variant of the Nok culture centred mostly around Zamfara in Sokoto Province is thought by some to be the same or an offshoot of the Nok.